amberj/amberja.in/blog/tomorrowland.markdown

-## Lessons from Tomorrowland (movie)
+## Startup, Education, Innovation & Hiring Lessons from Tomorrowland (movie)

-I recently watched [Tomorrowland: A World Beyond](http://www.imdb.com/title/tt1964418/) (2015 movie) and even though it is yet another science fiction movie, plus it performed below expectations at box office, I found many parts in the movie interesting.
+I watched [Tomorrowland: A World Beyond](http://www.imdb.com/title/tt1964418/) (2015 movie) in Oct 2015 and even though it is yet another science fiction movie (plus it performed below expectations at box office), I found hidden insights related to startups, funding, hiring, education, innovation etc. in the movie.

 ### Scene: At 3:23 minutes in the movie, a kid, Francis Walker, opening his bag containing a jet pack at New York's World Fair in 1964 in front of another kid Athena.